Onique-Unique/Onique-Unique/README.md

 - 🌱 I’m currently learning Javascript, Structured Query Language and increasing Python Knowledge
 - 💞️ I’m looking to collaborate on many future projects.
 - 📫 How to reach me ... oniquecampbell@yahoo.com
-- 👀 Possess Network, Technical, Financial: Accounting, Medical Coding/ Billing and Python Knowledge, Obtained Certifications in Network+, Quality Assurance Management (Advanced), Medical Coding/ Billing and hold a proud Higher Distinction in Accounting, With an Advanced Diploma in Business Management.
+- 👀 Possess Network, Technical: Operating System/ Troubleshooting, Financial: Accounting, Medical Coding/ Billing and Python Knowledge, Obtained Certifications in Network+, Quality Assurance Management (Advanced), Medical Coding/ Billing and hold a proud Higher Distinction in Accounting, With an Advanced Diploma in Business Management.
 - 💞️ I possess high level industry experience within the Customer Service sector (land based and sea based), which is a plus coupled with my drive to excel and           exceed expectations.

 <!---